KeoiMadBro/BackupGoogleChrome/README.md

 # BackupGoogleChrome
 Creates a 7zip archive which contains all your Google Chrome's profiles.
-You must have 7Zip installed on your machine.
+Of course you must have 7Zip installed on your machine.